gbmhunter/blog/content/programming/languages/python/sets/index.md

 ```

 Note also how the order is not preserved when you print the elements! **DO NOT** rely on an ordering when using sets.
 Even though in the example above the order was "sorted" (i.e. `1` then `2` then `3`), you cannot rely on this either.

+## Implementation Details

+CPython implements a set very similar to how it implements a dictionary --- with the use of a hash table.
+The keys are the elements of the set, and the values are "ignored".
+Several optimizations can be made due to the lack of values.
+This hash table implementation allows `\( O(1) \)` average case membership checking (i.e. is `my_element` in `my_set`?).

+You can view the source code [here](https://github.com/python/cpython/blob/master/Objects/setobject.c).